Pairwise efficiency and monotonicity imply Pareto efficiency in (probabilistic) object allocation: The model, rules, and properties

 Note that there are no consumption externalities and thus, at a matching $\mu$, each agent~$i$ only cares about her own allotment $\mu_i$.
 Hence, agent~$i$'s preferences over objects / allotments can easily be extended to preferences over matchings.
-With slight abuse of notation, we use the same notation $R_i$ to denote agent~$i$'s preferences over matchings as well, that is, for each agent~$i\in N$ and any two matchings $\mu,\nu\in \M$, $\mu\mathbin{R_i}\nu$ if and only if $\mu_i\mathbin{R_i} \nu_i$.\footnote{Note that when extending strict preferences over allotments to preferences over matchings without consumption externalities, strictness is lost because any two matchings where an agent gets the same allotment are indifferent to that agent.}
+With a slight abuse of notation, we use the same notation $R_i$ to denote agent~$i$'s preferences over matchings as well, that is, for each agent~$i\in N$ and any two matchings $\mu,\nu\in \M$, $\mu\mathbin{R_i}\nu$ if and only if $\mu_i\mathbin{R_i} \nu_i$.\footnote{Note that when extending strict preferences over allotments to preferences over matchings without consumption externalities, strictness is lost because an agent is indifferent between any two matchings at which she receives the same allotment.}

 A \emph{deterministic rule} $f:\R^N \to \M$ maps each preference profile to a (deterministic) matching.
 A well-known example of a deterministic rule is the \emph{Serial Dictatorship} (SD) rule, which takes a fixed order of the agents in $N$ as an input, and sequentially assigns the agents in that order to their most preferred \emph{unassigned} / \emph{remaining} object in $O$.
 However, any deterministic SD rule violates even very minimal fairness notions, such as the equal treatment of agents who have identical preferences.
-A common method to circumvent this issue is to \emph{uniformly at random} select an order $\sigma$ of the agents in $N$, and then consider the associated expected SD rule outcome.
+A common method to circumvent this issue is to select an order $\sigma$ of the agents in $N$ \emph{uniformly at random}, and then consider the associated expected SD rule outcome.
 We refer to this method as the \emph{Random Serial Dictatorship} (RSD) rule \citep[see, e.g.,][]{abdulkadirouglu1998random,bogomolnaiamoulin2001}.
 Note that, rather than returning a single matching, the RSD rule outputs a \emph{probability distribution} over matchings.
 Let $\Theta$ denote the set of all orders of the agents in $N$, with $|\Theta|=n!$.
-For a given preference profile $R\in\R^N$, let $SD(\sigma, R)$ denote the matching that is obtained by running SD with order $\sigma$ on preference profile $R$.
-The outcome of the RSD rule for preference profile $R$, denoted by $RSD(R)$, is the uniform lottery over all deterministic SD matchings, denoted as:
+For a given preference profile $R\in\R^N$ and an order $\sigma\in \Theta$, let $\SD(\sigma, R)$ denote the matching that is obtained by running SD with order $\sigma$ on preference profile~$R$.
+The outcome of the RSD rule for preference profile~$R$, denoted by $\RSD(R)$, is the uniform lottery over all deterministic SD matchings, given by